Loug28/MasterThesis-COMSOL_Simulations/README.md

 # MasterThesis-COMSOL_Simulations
 CAD-designing components for acoustofluidic protein crystallography

-This respitory includes the COMSOL Multiphysics files for the results in the thesis and the also the images for the frequency sweeps of the simulations.
+This repository includes the COMSOL Multiphysics files for the results in the thesis and the also the images for the frequency sweeps of the simulations.